cturvey/RandomNinjaChef/uBloxM10OTPCodes/README.md

 I'm using this as a parking place for useful codes.
 If this helps you, contribute via PayPal or Venmo.
 Submit new/compounded requests in the form of payment.
+Suggested $20-25 USD (Higher in California)

   *  https://paypal.me/cliveone
   *  https://www.venmo.com/u/cliveone

+Now also accepting coffee https://buymeacoffee.com/cliveone

 Setting OTP values in u-Blox M10 devices for permanent configuration.
 Use sparingly its a finite resource.
 OTP (One Time Programmable), really its a once and done, use with thought and consideration...